peterpeterparker/web-photo-filter/readme.md

 ## Credits

-This Web Component would not had been possible without the brilliant [article](https://www.madebymike.com.au/writing/canvas-image-manipulation/) and WebGL core processing code written by [Mike Riethmuller](https://github.com/MadeByMike) :heart:
+This web component would not had been possible without the brilliant [article](https://www.madebymike.com.au/writing/canvas-image-manipulation/) and WebGL core processing code written by [Mike Riethmuller](https://github.com/MadeByMike) :heart:

 The sources of nine filters (Brownie, Brightnes, etc.) were adapted from the project [WebGLImageFilter](https://github.com/phoboslab/WebGLImageFilter) by [Dominic Szablewski](http://phoboslab.org/) :+1: